 - Vegetables to serve - e.g. peas/sweetcorn/cabbage/broccoli/green beans

 - Put the peeled and chopped potatoes into a saucepan and cover with boiling water.
-Add about half a teaspoon of salt and bring to the boil, lower the heat and simmer for 15 minutes or until the potatoes are done.
+Bring back to the boil, lower the heat and simmer for 15 minutes or until the potatoes are soft.

-- Meanwhile, preheat the oven to 200C.
+- Meanwhile, preheat your oven to 220C / 200C fan / gas mark 7 / 425F.
 Tip the fish pie mix into a wide, shallow ovenproof dish and pour over the milk.
-Season and put the dish uncovered into the warming oven for 10 minutes.
+Season with salt and pepper and put the dish, uncovered, into the warming oven for 10 minutes.

 - While the potatoes and fish are cooking, drizzle about 1 tablespoon of olive oil into another saucepan.
 Add in the chopped onion and carrot, cover and cook on a low heat for about 5 minutes until soft but not brown.
 Turn off.

 - When the fish has been in the oven for 10 minutes, remove from the oven and set aside.

 - When the potatoes are done, drain and mash with some salt and pepper, butter, about two thirds of the cheese and about 3 tablespoons of the fish poaching liquid.